-The Threatened Environment Classification of lowland vegetation in and around the Project area is classified as Chronically Threatened, with 10-20% of indigenous cover remaining (Landcare Research, 2022).
+The Threatened Environment Classification of lowland vegetation in and around the Project area is 'Chronically Threatened' with 10-20% of indigenous cover remaining (Landcare Research, 2022).
 This is because biodiversity in lowland environments, including in and around Hawkes Bay and Gisborne, has been severely degraded and remaining habitats are sparsely distributed and under-represented in the protected areas network.

-Given the Chronically Threated classification, and presence of a 'Threatened - Nationally Vulnerable' plant species (kanuka), terrestrial vegetation within the Project area is assessed as being of High ecological value and the impact of the proposed vegetation clearance is considered to be Moderate.
+Given the Chronically Threated classification, and presence of a Threatened plant species (kanuka), terrestrial vegetation within the Project area is considered to be of High ecological value.
+The impact of vegetation clearance is considered to be Moderate.
 Under the EcIA guidelines, this is considered to result in a Moderate adverse effect.

 The Project shall ensure that any removal of native vegetation is minimised during design and construction, and mitigated through revegetation and rehabilitation.
 It is recommended that the design of Waikare Gorge Bridge incorporate a stormwater watering system to minimise potential "rain shadow" effects on native vegetation below the bridge.
 To mitigate for the impact of vegetation removal, the Project will prepare a Landscape Management Plan and identify areas for revegetation.
 This shall include a minimum of 5.0 hectares of native revegetation in or around the Project Area, ideally connecting to existing habitat such as Waikare Gorge.
-This is a ratio of >5 to 1 of revegetation versus native vegetation lost, or 2.5 to 1 if mixed exotic/native vegetation loss is also considered.
+This is a ratio of >5 to 1 of revegetation versus native vegetation lost, or 3.5 to 1 if mixed exotic/native vegetation loss is also considered.
 Planting design shall incorporate native species eco-sourced from the local area, including kanuka.
 It is appropriate that revegetation planting be integrated with stream and wetland restoration required for the Project to create corridors of habitat.